-WHEN MARTHA AND DON FARLEY DECIDED four years ago to start a private charitable foundation, it wasn't to help them become philanthropists—that was a role they'd taken on very early in their lives together.
-But it did mark a new chapter that could carry forward their commitment to try to improve the world.
+WHEN MARTHA AND DON FARLEY DECIDED to start a private charitable foundation in 2014, it wasn't to help them become philanthropists—that was a role they'd taken on very early in their lives together.

-Don, now 95, and Martha, who passed away recently at the age of 87, met in 1946 when both were in college—Don a just-returned-home veteran and Martha a fresh-out-of-high school 18-year-old.
+Don, now 96, and Martha, who passed away in 2015 at the age of 87, met in 1946 when both were in college—Don a just-returned-home veteran and Martha a fresh-out-of-high-school 18-year-old.
 They fell in love and talked of marriage, but each wanted to see the world first.
 Don graduated in 1948 and left to teach in a Christian school in China, and the following year, Martha left for India, spending two years helping to manage a hospital as a Methodist missionary.

 "My parents wanted us to understand that there are lots of ways to live in the world that are good."